Settlements

 we want to maintain financial liquidity instead of waiting for the entire project to be completed.

-REMEMBER: First, enter the advance or deposit calculated when creating the stages, and after the stage is completed, issue an invoice for the remaining amount assigned to that stage.
+REMEMBER: First, enter the advance or deposit calculated when creating the stages, and after completing the stage, issue an invoice for the remaining amount assigned to that stage.

 Cumulative invoicing for the contract amount means that: